-Although highly trained medical professionals will care for the patient during treatment, most centers require patients to identify a family member or friend who can serve as their caregiver 24/7, particularly after leaving the hospital.
+Although highly trained medical professionals will care for your loved one during treatment, most CAR T-cell programs require patients to identify a family member or friend who can serve as their caregiver 24/7 for approximately four weeks after the infusion of CAR T-cells.

-If you develop symptoms such as fever, confusion or disorientation, it is critical to have a 24/7 caregiver on hand to alert the medical team and get you help quickly.
+If the patient develops symptoms such as fever, confusion, or disorientation, having a 24/7 caregiver on hand is critical to alert the medical team and get help quickly.

 Being a Caregiver is a Big Job.

-• taking on some of the medical duties that were provided by nurses while the patient was hospitalized
+- assuming some of the medical duties that were previously handled by nurses

-• acquiring and dispensing the medications the patient needs daily
+- acquiring and dispensing medications the patient needs daily

 In addition, caregivers must:

-These tasks are in addition to managing usual household chores such as paying bills, childcare, home maintenance, running errands and work
+These tasks are in addition to managing usual household chores such as paying bills, childcare, home maintenance, running errands, as well as maintaining a job.

 While recovering at home, patients may show signs of neurological problems such as:

 Observing these changes can be very worrisome for a caregiver.
-It's important to write down any neurological problem you observe, including when it began, how long it lasts, and when it ends, so that you can accurately and promptly report it to the doctor.
+It's important to write down any neurological problem you observe, including when it began, how long it lasts, and when it ends, so that you can accurately and promptly report it to the medical team.

 Take Care of Your Physical Well-Being

-If you will be the caregiver for a CAR T-cell patient, it’s important to make plans to take care of yourself, as well as the patient, so that you remain well and strong through the weeks and months ahead.
+If you will be the caregiver for a CAR T-cell patient, it’s important to make plans to take care of yourself so that you remain well and strong through the weeks and months ahead.

-Although it can be hard, pay attention to your own health care.
-If you have any health issues, don’t ignore them or put them off.
-Remember, if you become ill, you will not be able to care for your loved one.
+Although it can be hard, pay attention to your own health.
+If you have any health issues, don’t ignore them or put off seeing a doctor.
+Remember, if you become ill, you won't be able to care for your loved one.

 Try to create a daily routine, with time built in to do things that will keep you strong and healthy, both mentally and physically.
 Think about ways to:

-• ‘turn off’ stress with meditation or prayer, journaling, spending time in nature or listening to music.
+- turn off stress with meditation or prayer, journaling, spending time in nature, listening to music, or watching a show that makes you laugh.

 Gather a Team of Helpers